UU-Human-Evolution/1MB335/Lab5.md

 **It's also a good idea to use the script you created in session 2 to change to one of the shorter names in your fasta file!**

-### Step 1a:

-The first step is to do a **Multiple Alignment**.
-As we have two different files (of quite different sizes), we recommend that you work in two terminal windows.

-We are going to run MAFFT the same way we did in Lab3, but this time we need to produce an ordered **FASTA alignment**.
-So make sure you pick the right option in MAFFT.
-Also, be careful not to mix it with your other fasta files.

-We'll do this for both **the whole mitochondria** and the **CytB** datasets.

-### Step 2:

-Once we have the alignment, we can proceed to infer **which tree, of all the possible trees, is the most likely one**.
+Since we have produced an alignment in the previous session, we can proceed to infer **which tree, of all the possible trees, is the most likely one**.
 There are several methods to do this:

 + [Parsimony](https://www.mun.ca/biology/scarr/2900_Parsimony_Analysis.htm): "**the simplest explanation that can explain the data is to be preferred**", so the hypothesis with the smallest number of changes is the most likely.
  However, this method has plenty of assumptions that we know are false, so it is not used anymore.